 About the Guest Author(s)

-Mike Cadoux is the General Manager of QReal (formerly Kabaq.io), a 3D and augmented reality content creation and distribution platform that usher's brands into the immersive media world.
+Mike Cadoux is the General Manager of The Glimpse Group subsidiary QReal (formerly Kabaq.io), a 3D and augmented reality content creation and distribution platform that usher's brands into the immersive media world.
 Previously, Mike worked as the Managing Director and Co-owner of Peak Organic Beer Company.
 He graduated from Pomona College.